Signing kernel modules for Secure Boot

 Debian Secure Boot CA

-The solution would be to sign the v4l2loopback module ourselves.
+The solution is to sign the v4l2loopback module ourselves.

 Creating a key

 The update-secureboot-policy script available in Ubuntu’s shim-signed package is able to generate Machine Owner Keys (MOK) by itself.
-However, the currently available in Debian Unstable doesn’t have the key generation functionality.
+However, the version currently available in Debian Unstable doesn’t have the key-generation functionality.
 We can either fetch the Ubuntu version or generate the keys ourselves.

 $ wget https://git.launchpad.net/ubuntu/+source/shim-signed/plain/update-secureboot-policy